SR-Chowdhury/ML-12-M-79-Bistro-Client-P6/README.md

 * 79-5 Upload Image to image Hosting server imgbb and get image url
 * 79-6 Get image url and create save new item api
 * 79-7 Save new item to the server and make api secure
+* 79-8 Create Manage items admin route and Load all menu items

 ## react-boilerplate-2